thatcherfreeman/resolve-scripts/README.md

 ### Update Version Number
 Select some clips in the media pool.
 This goes through clips whose paths include something like "v002" or "V1234" and replaces each selected media pool item with a new version number.

+#### Known Caveats:
+**if you're skipping version numbers for some reason** - This will break the "maximize version" button because that works by incrementing the version number until it fails.

+**or if your file path for a clip has multiple v#### where they do not match** - How am I supposed to adjust version numbers in this case right

 ## Deliver

 ## Utility